jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 ### Automation

-In practice, these three tasks -- pattern discovery, inference, and remediation -- are linked together to provide an end-to-end solution for O&M.
+In practice, these three tasks -- pattern recognition, inference, and remediation -- are linked together to provide an end-to-end solution for O&M.
-For example, when pattern discovery identifies an HTTP endpoint with a high latency associated with an anomaly by analysing metrics, distributed traces are immediately analysed to reveal exactly which microservice or component is causing the problem.
+For example, when pattern recognition identifies an HTTP endpoint with a high latency associated with an anomaly by analysing metrics, distributed traces are immediately analysed to reveal exactly which microservice or component is causing the problem.
 Its logs and context metrics are accessed to quickly diagnose the issue.